DepInjoy/geektime/doc/DB/ORCA/SourceRead/Subquery.md

-        Transform Project to Apply; this transformation is only applicable to a Project expression with subqueries in its scalar project list */ class CXformProject2Apply : public CXformSubqueryUnnest
+        Transform Project to Apply; this transformation is only applicable to a Project expression with subqueries in its scalar project list */ class CXformProject2Apply : public CXformSubqueryUnnest {}
-//		Base class for subquery unnesting xforms class CXformSubqueryUnnest : public CXformExploration{}
+// Base class for subquery unnesting xforms class CXformSubqueryUnnest : public CXformExploration {}

 // 2.
 CLogicalLeftOuterApply -> CLogicalLeftOuterJoin